 This FAQ is for Hoist Group customers who use HotSoft 7, HotSoft 8, HotSoft Online and/or Serviator.
 It is meant to provide a basic overview of Hoist Group’s GDPR compliance efforts and preview the information you are entitled to know as a data controller.

-On May 25th 2018 the general data protection regulations (GDPR) will come into force in the EU.
-These will apply to Hoist Group and all of its customers.
+On May 25th 2018 the General Data Protection Regulations (GDPR) came into force in the EU.
+They apply to Hoist Group and all of its customers.
 The idea behind the GDPR is that information about people (‘data subjects’) should be in the control of those people.
 Hoist Group agrees.

 The GDPR requires that information about people (‘subject data’) be protected from physical and technical theft.
 It aims to put people (‘data subjects’) in charge of their own data.
 The GDPR requires that the movement of subject data between companies be transparent and explained in a contract and that companies only export subject data out of the EU in certain secure circumstances.